 Los Angeles Beach Elopement

-There’s plenty of reasons why this small town on the coast has an international reputation.
+There’s plenty of reasons why this small town has an international reputation.
 If there’s one thing it should be famous for, I’d say the beaches deserve the most celebration.
 A Malibu elopement means cliffside views, jaw-dropping beaches, and the calming sound of waves crashing to soundtrack the special occasion.
 The photos above are from El Matador State Beach, which is one of Malibu’s best-kept secrets.
 In the summer, the water is nice enough to dip your toes into which makes it perfect for a Los Angeles elopement.
 A fellow Los Angeles elopement photographer once told me that the beaches there were more romantic than anywhere else in LA.
 I not only agree with her statement but wouldn’t hesitate to add serene, enchanting, and stunning.
 I recommend a Malibu elopement for any couple who doesn’t mind getting the ends of their jeans/dresses a bit wet and sandy!

 West Los Angeles Elopement

 Although some of the beaches I mentioned above are technically included when referring to West LA, I’m specifically talking about the cities inland, closer to downtown.
 The West Los Angeles elopement spots that immediately come to mind are rich with color, impeccable design, and beautiful nature.
 For anyone who doesn’t like the feel of sand at their feet and would rather be closer to a Gucci store, a West Los Angeles elopement might be a more appropriate fit.
 An urban elopement is an unusual option but for those heading to the courthouse, using the city around you is a stylistic choice that often goes unappreciated.
 Here are a few options for those who want to strut the palm tree-lined streets in their wedding clothes for their Los Angeles elopement.